ccs-unilu/ccs-unilu.github.io/README.md

-# Computational Cognitive Science Corner at the University of Luxembourg
+# Computational Cognitive Science Course at the University of Luxembourg